nefarius/ViGEm.github.io/docs/projects/DsHidMini/DS4-Mode-extended-guide.md

 ## WHAT DOES NOT WORK

 + DS3 controllers are always recognized as if they were connected by USB.
 As such, DS4Windows bluetooth functions like auto-disconnect on idle and disconnect on button combo are not supported.
 This is a limitation on DsHidMini side and can't be fixed by DS4Windows.
+The buil-in equivalent functions of DsHidMini should be used instead.
 + Motion/UDP server is not supported and will remain so until someone manages to translate the motion info from the DS3 to the DS4 motion standard.
 + Settings that make the lightbar color flash, pulse or change randomly (rainbow mode) are not supported.
 + DS3 touchpad not supported for obvious reasons.
 To use the touchpad click when emulating a Dualshock 4 it needs to be set up as a macro (as for the day this guide was written, march 07, 2021, DS4Windows does not support this function).